 Conclusion: What have we learned?
 God’s Word does not forbid financial debt, but discourages it and warns of its bondage and its tendency to encourage us to presume on the future.
 Jesus affirmed the personal right to borrow money and called His disciples to responsible stewardship.
 Faithful stewardship requires paying our debts and only borrowing what we can responsibly repay.
 The only debt we will never be able to fully repay is the debt of love we owe to one another because of the supreme love of Christ.

 The practice of biblical love toward one another is of greater importance than becoming, or remaining, financially debt-free.
 As we strive to reduce debt and be financially responsible, let us be careful not to sacrifice the greater for the lesser.

-For further help regarding financial management: HELP!
+For further help regarding financial management: the mini-book HELP!
 I’m Drowning in Debt by John Temple; Master Your Money by Ron Blue; Money Counts, as well as Free and Clear by Howard Dayton; Money, Possessions and Eternity by Randy Alcorn and many books by Mary Hunt, such as: The Financially Confident Woman, Debt-Proof Your Kids, and others.